Julian Bear Runner

-Julian R. Bear Runner was president of the Oglala Sioux Tribe from 2018 to 2020.
+Julian R. Bear Runner is a former president of the Oglala Sioux Tribe from 2018 to 2020.
 When elected, Bear Runner was the second-youngest person ever elected as president of the tribe.

 Election

 He was elected in 2018.
 At 33, he was the second-youngest person to ever be elected to the post.
 In 2020, he lost re-election to former state senator Kevin Killer.

 Policies

 COVID-19

 Bear Runner responded forcefully to the COVID-19 pandemic, issuing lockdown and shelter in place orders.
 He also ordered checkpoints to be erected along state and federal highways that passed through the Pine Ridge reservation, to prevent the virus's spread to the people living there and to support contract tracing if an outside visitor was later found to be infected.
 This, plus similar actions from the Cheyenne River Sioux Tribe, led to a public fight with South Dakota governor Kristi Noem who demanded the checkpoints be removed and threatened to sue the Oglala and Cheyenne if they were not.
 Bear Runner refused, stating, "since she won't protect tribal health and safety, tribes have no choice but to take matters into their own hands."
 When the checkpoints were not removed, Noem repeated her demands but did not sue the tribes.